Aavache/my-vimrc/README.md

 # My `.vimrc`
-This repository is for myself but figured someone may be interested in having yet another customized `.vimrc`.
+In this repository resides my personal `.vimrc` but I figured someone may be interested in having yet another customized `.vimrc`.

-`.vimrc` is a file that can customize key-binding and add extentions to improve your experience in vim.
+`.vimrc` is a file that can customize key-binding and add extentions to improve your experience with vim.

 ## Install